tr330ne/combined-bindlist/README.md

 # Combined Bind List [1.21.1-1.21.4]

-RusherHack Hud Element to display binds from both meteor and rusher with customization and ability to hide individual modules.
+RusherHack Hud Element to display binds from both meteor and rusher with customization and ability to modify individual modules.

 - **```*combindlist``` to manage all modules with assigned keybinds.**